javascript-tutorial/en.javascript.info/1-js/2-first-steps/15-while-for/article.md

 There's a special term *iteration* for each loop run.
 The loop in the example above makes 3 iterations.

-If there were no `i++` in the example above, the loop would repeat (in theory) forever.
+If there were no `i++` in the example above, the loop would repeat (in theory) forever, eating 100% CPU.
 In practice, the browser would show a message about a "hanging" script and let the user stop it.

-The `condition` is treated as a logical value, so instead of `while (i!=0)` we usually write `while (i)`:
+The `while` converts `condition` to a logical value.
+It can be any expression, not just a comparison.

+For instance, the shorter way to write `while (i!=0)` could be `while (i)`:

 ```js
 //+ run